 Description

-C13, C15.
-Once related to the Holy Ghost Guild, the building had a nave and chancel (with hexagonal apse); the surviving western fragment comprises the lower part of the west wall, with short sections of flanking walls, all in flint with limited remains of stone dressings.
-Later red brick diagonal copper buttresses.
-The west window has a painted arch and indications of tracery; below this is the west door (C15), having a moulded arch.
-Within the former building is a tomb slab with a weathered part-figure in stone.
-To the east (in the position of the former chancel) is a tomb slab with the weathered stone figure of the cross-legged knight.
+The ruins of the Chapel of the Holy Ghost date from the 13th and 15th centuries and were once associated with the Holy Ghost Guild.
+The remaining structure includes the lower part of the west wall and short sections of flanking walls, all made of flint with some stone dressings still visible.
+There are later red brick diagonal copper buttresses added to the structure.
+The west window features a painted arch with signs of tracery, and below it is the west door from the 15th century, which has a moulded arch.
+Inside the ruins, there is a tomb slab with a weathered part-figure in stone.
+To the east, where the former chancel was located, lies another tomb slab featuring the weathered stone figure of a cross-legged knight.
+The site is designated as a Scheduled Ancient Monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.